mouseless/baked/docs/errors.md

 `Name`.
 Other option is to add it to an existing property using a domain override.

+## `requires-build-level`

+The indicated type should have been build at given build level (see `BuildLevels`) in `DomainLayer`.

+When building the domain model, baked assigns a build level to each type to filter out unnecessary reflection metadata in the domain model.
+Domain objects are usually at `Members` level, and by default any type is built to at least `Metadata` level.

 ## `requires-controller`

 It means that the indicated type is required to be a controller.